Far-right rioters leave trail of destruction in Polish capital

 In Poland, non-governmental watchdogs say incidents of racially-motivated violence are increasing, while youths shouting far-right slogans have gate-crashed university lecture halls where liberal academics have been speaking.

-Before the violence broke out at Monday's march, demonstrators chanted: "God, honor, fatherland!" and waved the red-and-white national flag.
+Before the violence broke out at Monday's march, demonstrators chanted: "God, honour, fatherland!" and waved the red-and-white national flag.

 "I believe that Polishness is under threat," said one marcher, Grzegorz, who said he was 30.
 "The Polish government is incompetent and a threat to Polishness."